 Charles Mervyn Ruggles Award

 This award commemorates the distinguished achievements of Charles Mervyn Ruggles (1912-2001) in the development of the conservation profession in Canada.
 As CAC’s first honorary member, it is appropriate that our first award for outstanding contribution to the field carry his name.
-Recipients of this award will be celebrated for their contribution and achievement in conservation science, treatment, training and/or education, and for their development work in the field of conservation in Canada, and for promoting the ethics and ideals expressed in the CAC/CAPC Code of Ethics and Guidance for Practice.
+This award is intended to celebrate conservators making an outstanding contribution to and achievements in the field.
+This may be in conservation science, treatment, training and/or education, and for their development work in the field of conservation in Canada, and for promoting the ethics and ideals expressed in the CAC/CAPC Code of Ethics and Guidance for Practice.

 To encourage the pursuit of excellence in the conservation field in Canada.